robertsdotpm/coinbend/README.md

 Video guide is here: https://www.youtube.com/watch?v=h7maCX8XKbg

-This is how I test the software most of the time (I told you this was experimental.)
+I usually use the command line to test trading but the UI is easier for users obviously so it helps to be able to check this works.

 ### A brief primer on what everything is

-Infrastructure for the project consists of 3 main components:
+Infrastructure for the project consists of 4 main components:
 * Rendezvous server - used by nodes to connect to the p2p network
 * Contract server - makes contracts more atomic + fixes a few security edge cases
 * UI server - light weight bottle.py web server that hosts the UI
+* Coinbend lighttpd - runs basic PHP scripts on www.coinbend.com

 Folder structure:
 * coinbend - all the main code